 Was “Room of an Unknown Girl” a piece written solely for the Leslie McGrath poetry contest?

 No. I’d seen, when they announced the competition, that they invited people to respond to one of Leslie’s poems…and I thought about it.
 I’m working on a collection about my childhood and growing up—you always think of childhood being this innocent, happy experience when most childhoods are not innocent, happy experiences.
-So, a lot of the poems deal with the sadness or the abuse or the difficulty experienced by mine and other families, people I saw in my community experiencing trauma and tragedy.
-Unlike this idyllic take on what it is to be a child, it’s more showing how childhood is anything but this panacea of joy.
-Flannery O’Connor said, “Anyone who has survived this childhood knows enough about life to last the rest of his days.”
+So, a lot of the poems deal with the sadness or the abuse or the difficulty experienced by my and other families, people I saw in my community experiencing trauma and tragedy.
+Unlike this idyllic take on what it is to be a child, it’s more showing how childhood is anything but a panacea of joy.
+Flannery O’Connor said, “Anyone who has survived childhood knows enough about life to last the rest of his days.”
 It’s true; you learn it all when you’re a kid, whether you want to or not.

 Is that how you knew this piece was the one?

 Yes!
 Leslie has been called “the spokesperson for the alienated,” and it [the poem] is based on a true story about my aunt taking us into this abandoned house.
 She owned a farm and one of the workers on her farm couldn’t pay the rent and just left—either that or got a better gig on another farm—but they didn’t give her any notice and left everything behind.
 She took us into this house and said, “Take what you want, it’s all garbage!” (laughter) So just getting a sense of what this little girl who left behind the snow globe was like, and feeling empathy and compassion for and a real connection to her based on her alienation and loneliness: that’s how I knew it was the one.
 I still have it [the snow globe], by the way!
 It’s broken.
-That’s why I said at the end, “I coddled up its fragility for years until I forgot how.”
+That’s why I said at the end, “I coddled its fragility for years until I forgot how.”
 It’s in my kitchen cupboard on a shelf.
 You can see the skaters, there’s no water, no more snow, but it’s still there.

 If you don’t mind me asking, what year was this?